Check out our article on best resume format for ATS reviews.

 - Make sure you have a maximum of 2 columns and you never use white or light-colored text.

-That means, if the job profile says, “MS Office” and your resume says, “Microsoft Office”, the connection will not be made.
+Matching means that if the job profile says, “MS Office” and your resume says, “Microsoft Office”, the connection will not be made.
 Update your resume for each job so that it matches exactly.
 Including a Skills section in your resume is a good way to make sure that you can include all of the keywords that work for you in one place.

 Similarly, if you can change your past job titles to match the position you are applying for, it is more likely that your application will make it through.
-Recruiters are almost always searching for the name of the position, so if you are applying for a job called, “Systems software engineer” and in the past, you worked as a “Software engineer, Systems”, make sure you update the title so it matches as closely as possible.
+Recruiters are almost always searching for the name of the position.
+So, if you are applying for a job called, “Systems software engineer” and in the past, you worked as a “Software engineer, Systems”, make sure you update the title so it matches as closely as possible.

 Some systems automatically rank the resumes that come in based on the above keywords.
 This ranking is then taken into account in the often-as-short-as 6 seconds that they spend looking at resumes for the first pass.
 In this first glance review, recruiters are looking to see if your past experience matches the job title and for keywords that will guarantee success.
 Luckily, the optimization you have done for the ATS should work for this first review, as well.